-The AGM is a great opportunity for shareholders to ask questions of both the Board and of the Executive Director, and as always, the Board would welcome your attendance.

-If you are unable to attend the AGM in person, I would encourage you to vote in favour of all resolutions by Form of Proxy and to appoint me as chair of the meeting to ensure your vote counts.
+The AGM is an opportunity for shareholders to ask questions of both the Board and of the Executive Director, and as always, the Board would welcome your attendance.
+If you are unable to attend the AGM in person, I would encourage you to vote in favour of all resolutions by Form of Proxy and appointing me (as Chair of the meeting) as your proxy to ensure your vote is registered.